-At the end of September 2013, the Company concluded that its efforts to sufficiently reduce the cost of production, compared to the prevailing market price of polysilicon, were not successful.
-After conducting a further internal assessment the Company determined that it was no longer feasible to operate the Phase I facility without a loss and recognized an impairment charge in its wafer segment accordingly.
-Production at the Phase I facility was permanently discontinued in October 2013.
-As a result, the Company recognized \$194,694,559, impairment charge for the year ended December 31, 2013.
+During the third quarter of 2013, the Company concluded that it failed to achieve the cost reduction objectives of its ongoing technology improvement project, and as such the Company determined that it was no longer feasible to operate the Phase I facility without continuing to incur losses and recognized an impairment charge in its wafer segment accordingly.
+All production at the Sichuan Phase I facility was permanently ceased in October 2013.
+As a result, the Company recognized \$194,694,559 impairment charge for the year ended December 31, 2013.
+The impairment charge was recognized as the amount by which the carrying amount exceeded the fair value of the idled assets.
+The fair value of the idled assets was estimated based on two market-based analyses, including an assessment that general machinery that could be sold in the market, based on second-hand market quotations and the specialized machines and associated facilities have scrap value associated with their metal components, net of dismantling cost, freights, and relevant taxes.

-6. FAIR VALUE MEASUREMENTS
+7. FAIR VALUE MEASUREMENTS